 Apply for a Store Credit Card

-You won't be able to use the credit card outside that particular store, but it will give you a chance to jump start your credit history.
-Beware: retail store credit cards have low credit limits and high interest rates.
-Keep your balance low and pay off your balance to avoid paying a lot of interest.
+You won't be able to use the credit card outside that particular store, but it will give you a chance to jump-start your credit history.
+Beware, though, as retail store credit cards have drawbacks such as low credit limits and high-interest rates.
+Keep your balance low and pay it off quickly to avoid racking up a lot of interest.

 Get a Secured Credit Card

-There’s nothing wrong with having a secured credit card as long as you pick one that reports to the major credit bureaus and has few fees.
-What makes a secured credit card different from other credit cards is that you make a security deposit to get a credit limit.
-Some secured credit cards come with lots of fees, but there are a few credit cards that keep fees to a minimum.
+Secured credit cards are the go-to cards for people who can’t get approved for a traditional credit card.
+What distinguishes a secured credit card from other credit cards is that you make a security deposit to get a credit limit.
+Nothing is wrong with having a secured credit card as long as you pick one that reports to the major credit bureaus and has few fees.

 If you don’t have enough money for a security deposit right away, you can spend a few months saving up for the security deposit.
 The Capital One Secured MasterCard has a minimum security deposit of $49, $99, or $200 for a $200 credit limit.